Mannuel25/States-And-Capitals-API/README.md

-# States And Capitals API
+# Nigeria Sates And Capitals API

 ### A Web API for accessing information about every state in Nigeria.
 This information includes:
 - Capital